Knowledge base

 To do this:

-- Log in to your server's Jelastic Dashboard.
+- Log in to the Jelastic Dashboard of your server.

-- Once the extension is added and the username and password of your Swift device on Swiss Backup are provided, modify the configuration as desired.
+- Once the extension has been added and the username and password for your Swift device on Swiss Backup have been entered, modify the configuration as desired.

-The backup schedule is set by a cron job, and backups are performed using the restic tool.
+The backup schedule is defined by a cron job, and backups are performed using the restic tool.

-To manually modify the backup schedule (CLI), as a root user, run the command crontab -l to display the current times:
+To manually modify the backup schedule (CLI), as the root user, run the crontab -l command to display the current schedules:

 - The line containing